 - maintain a horizon year of at least 20 years into the future

-- be updated at least every three years
+- be updated at least every four years

-The current long-range transportation plan horizon is the year 2040.
-The 2040 RTP included updated growth projections, adjusted proposed project costs, revised expected revenues, and broad public participation in the planning process.
-This Plan was adopted by the PAG Regional Council on July 1, 2010.
+The current 2040 RTP included updated growth projections, adjusted proposed project costs, revised expected revenues, and broad public participation in the planning process.
+PAG is in the process of updating the long-range plan through 2045.

 Long-range planning is guided by a vision statement and set of goals developed through extensive public involvement.
-PAG’s Regional Council adopted the vision and goals on March 26, 2003.
-Long-range plans are updated frequently to include new demographic data and to respond to changes in the region’s transportation system needs and resources.
+Long-range plans are updated every four years to include new demographic data and to respond to changes in the region’s transportation system needs and resources.

 |